 Math Placement Exam

-The Math Placement Exam is up to 30 questions and generally takes 60-90 minutes to complete.
+The Math Placement Exam (ALEKS Placement, Preparation, and Learning Assessment or ALEKS PPL) can be used by students who do not otherwise meet the prerequisites to place into introductory math courses.
+Each assessment attempt is up to 30 questions and generally takes 60-90 minutes to complete.

 ALEKS consists of three parts:

 This score is NOT used for placement but will act as a baseline for attempts going forward.
 It is important that you demonstrate your initial mathematical skills in the practice attempt; for unfamiliar problems you do not know how to solve, mark “I don’t know” and move on.
 On any question that you have familiarity with, however, it is important to do your best.

 These modules are required study tools used to review material and improve placement.
 ALEKS builds these modules based on your previous placement exam attempts.
 As you continue to retake the exam, the number of hours required in the assigned Prep and Learning Modules will increase.

 You have up to 4 additional attempts to take the placement exam and improve your score.
 Each attempt should ideally be completed in about two hours; however, you will be able to access your session within a 48-hour window of starting the exam.

 Please read all the information provided below before starting the exam process.

 When taking the proctored placement exam, calculators and other resources outside of ALEKS are prohibited.
 You may only use scratch paper and the tools provided in the ALEKS software to take the placement exam.

 ALEKS will begin with a brief tutorial that will make sure you are comfortable entering different types of answers, using the ALEKS calculator, and graphing in the Exam.
 If you aren't sure how to input an answer while you are taking the ALEKS Placement Exam, select the "Help" button below the answer pallet tools.

 Going through the tutorial during your placement exam will NOT impact your score.